Limes (Roman Empire): Pannonia

 The Pannonian Limes is situated on the territory of present-day Austria, Slovakia and Hungary.
 Although this section of the frontier was relatively well protected by the Danube river border or Ripa, the Roman military presence here was always exceptionally strong (three military camps in Pannonia, but only one in Lower Pannonia) because especially after the abandonment of Roman Dacia in the late 3rd century, the pressure of migrant peoples from the east on this section of the limes intensified.
 The tributaries emptying into the Danube offered cheap transport routes, but also made good approach routes for invaders and raiders.
 The military camps were therefore built by the most important fords or confluences and road termini.
 The legion- and auxilia camps were mainly located in the immediate vicinity of the riverbank.
 The initial wood and earth structures, were systematically converted under Emperor Hadrian into stone barracks and, in the 4th century, redesigned and massively strengthened in order to match new strategic requirements.
 The gaps between the camps were closed by a chain of watchtowers or signal towers.
 In late Roman times huge inland camps were built and towns in the hinterland were fortified to create a second line of defence.
 In addition, at vulnerable points, units of the Danube fleet were stationed.
 In the time of Emperor Marcus Aurelius the first mention is made in Pannonia of stone watchtowers (burgi, panelled towers and fortlets (praesidia).
 In late antiquity, the Pannonian military district was divided into two parts (pars inferior and pars superior).

-Advance defences were provided by bridgehead camps (e.g. Castra Contra Aquincum or Celemantia) and military stations on main transport routes in the Barbaricum (e.g. near Musov).
+Asia and the Eastern frontier

+The limes Orientalis of the Roman Empire ran along the provinces of Cappadocia, Armenia, Mesopotamia, Syria and Arabia.

+The Eastern limes (Latin: limes Orientalis) was the system of fortifications defending the Roman East that connected Trapezus (Trebizond) with Aelana (a settlement in the area of present-day Eilat and Aqaba), against the semi-nomadic populations of the Nabataeans, Arabs and Palmyrenes, the Kingdom of Armenia, and above all the empires of the Parthians and later the Sasanids.